 8. Lack of proper nutrition.
 Our bodies need certain vitamins, minerals and other nutrients on a daily basis.
 These are best obtained from naturally-grown (i.e., organic) fruits, vegetables, grains, nuts, dairy products, and (non-factory farm produced) meats.
 Vitamin and mineral supplements might help but we don't yet know for sure how beneficial these things are and whether they are as nutritious as eating a proper diet.

 Some experts theorize, in fact, that these supplements just go through the body mostly un-metabolized and unabsorbed.
-The bottom line, though, is that if we don't get the proper nutrition we need on a daily basis, our body's cells can't regenerate properly, our organs don't function as well as possible, and other parts of the body atrophy or malfunction, thus aiding in the premature aging process.
+The bottom line, though, is that if we don't get the proper nutrition we need on a daily basis, our body's cells can't regenerate properly, our organs don't function as well as possible, and other parts of the body atrophy or malfunction, meaning that poor nutrition can contribute to premature aging.

 9. Exposure to pollutants.
 Unfortunately, this is probably one of the least controllable factors on this list.
-Like it or not, there are many pollutants in the air, water and food that we consume on a daily basis.
+Like it or not, there are many pollutants in the air, water and food that we consume on a daily basis, all of which can bring about premature aging.
 Processed foods, for example, are chock-full of preservatives, emulsifiers, taste/appetite enhancers, and special conditioners.

 Artificial sweeteners, just to name one specific group of highly toxic foods, likely aid in damaging cells and in putting unnecessary negative stresses on our organs.
 Yet, the most popular alternatives (refined sugar and high fructose corn syrup) are just as bad for you, if not worse.